JuliaLang/julia/doc/src/manual/performance-tips.md

 end
 ```

-which has nearly identical behavior but will be much faster.
+which has nearly identical behavior but will be much faster (because the type instability is eliminated).
-Note that the constraint `F<:Function` is not necessary, and prevents the user from providing a callable object that does not subtype `Function`.
+Note that the constraint `F<:Function` is not necessary, and even counterproductive: indeed, it prevents the user from providing a callable object that does not subtype `Function`.
 Therefore, the following pattern is probably the best:

 ```julia